Syro-Malabar Eparchy of Chicago

 The Eparchy of St. Thomas Syro-Malabar Catholic of Chicago, also known as the St. Thomas Syro-Malabar Diocese of Chicago, is a Syro-Malabar Catholic Church ecclesiastical territory or eparchy of the Catholic Church in the United States.
-Its episcopal seat is the Mar Thoma Sleeha Cathedral in the episcopal see of Chicago in Illinois state.
+Its episcopal seat is the Mar Thoma Sleeha Cathedral in the episcopal see of Chicago.

-The Most Reverend Mar Joy Alappat is the current bishop of the Eparchy since October 2022.
-While Mar Jacob Angadiath served as the bishop since the Eparchy's establishment in 2001 until his retirement in July 2022.
-It is not part of any ecclesiastical province, but immediately subject to the Holy See and depends on the Dicastery for the Oriental Churches.
+The Most Reverend Mar Joy Alappatt is the current bishop of the Eparchy, having served since October 2022.
+Mar Jacob Angadiath served as the Eparchy's first bishop from its establishment in 2001 until his retirement in July 2022.
+The Eparchy is not part of any ecclesiastical province, but is immediately subject to the Holy See and depends on the Dicastery for the Oriental Churches.

 The eparchy was erected by Pope John Paul II on 13 March 2001.
 It is one of the four eparchies of the Syro-Malabar Church outside India.
 In fact the Chicago Eparchy is the first ecclesiastical territory of the Syro-Malabar Church outside India.
 It has jurisdiction over all Syro-Malabar Catholics in the United States, including Knanaya Catholics in the US.